yuandrk/actual-pre-cvs/README.md

 ### Web Interface

 1. Upload one or more CSV files using the web interface
-2. Specify the start date for processing
-3. Select processing option:
+2. Select processing option:
-   - **Parse and Filter**: Process a single file and filter by start date
+   - **Parse and Filter**: Process a single file and filter by start date (requires start date)
-   - **Parse and Merge**: Merge multiple files into a single dataset (requires multiple file selection)
+   - **Merge Files**: Combine multiple files into a single dataset (start date optional)
+3. Choose output format:
+   - **CSV**: Standard format for spreadsheet software
+   - **Markdown**: Format for easy display in documentation
+4. Specify start date (required for Parse and Filter, optional for Merge)
-4. Click "Process and Download" to receive the processed file
+5. Click "Process and Download" to receive the processed file

+The interface includes smart features:
+- Automatically suggests merge option when multiple files are selected
+- Dynamic validation based on selected options
+- Clear visual feedback on file selection
+- Responsive design that works on desktop and mobile devices

 ### API Endpoint